 Creative community outreach projects empower local communities by providing a voice for them that is expressed through the arts.
 At the same time, projects provide opportunities for participants to learn new artistic techniques and vocational skills.
 Participants can be inspired to explore their cultural heritage and community.
-These projects encourage people to reflect on the legacies that influence their lives, and to embrace ways to improve their livelihood and well-being.
+These project encourage people to reflect on the legacies that influence their lives, and to embrace ways to improve their livelihood and well-being.

 Announcement on Women of Colour Anthology: Boundaries & Borders from Women of Colour [WOC] Writers Worldwide: “The WOC Community Editor Reviewers have sent out letters of provisionally accepted work.
 If you received a request to edit your work, please return it by the deadline.
 There may be additional acceptances once all of the the first round work is reviewed.
 It breaks our heart not to be able to accept every submission for the Anthology but we are considering starting an online publication.
 All editors are volunteering their time.
 Thanks for your patience.”